plausible/docs/docs/wordpress-integration.md

 This is the recommended way to integrate Plausible Analytics with your WordPress website if you want a nice Plausible configuration page directly in your WordPress dashboard.

-You can install the plugins in the "**Plugins**" section in the left-hand side navigation within your WordPress dashboard.
-Click on "**Add New**" and in the search field in the top right, search for the name of the plugin.

 <img alt="Plausible Analytics plugin" src={useBaseUrl('img/plausible-analytics-wordpress-plugin.png')} />

 "**[Plausible Analytics plugin](https://wordpress.org/plugins/plausible-analytics/)**" is built and maintained with the help from [Mehul Gohil](https://mehulgohil.com).
 It supports these features: